 Dillon is a 1999 recipient of the prestigious SBA Tibbetts Award; a national award for excellence in the SBIR/STTR Programs.
 Dillon is a 2001 recipient of the City Business’ 25 Most Innovative Woman Award (now the Minneapolis/St. Paul Business Journal).
 Dillon has served on commercialization review committees at the National Science Foundation (twice) and the United States Department of Agriculture (multiple times), and was the principal investigator of an Office of Naval Research contract for SBIR outreach in a five state region for the first-ever SWIFT Tour (SBIR/STTR Where Innovation Focuses on Technology).

-Dillon is a Commander in the United States Navy Reserve with more than 38 years of service (active and reserve) and is currently assigned to the United States Pacific Command, Joint Intelligence Operations Center, Honolulu, Hawaii.
+Dillon is a retired United States Navy Reserve Commander with 40 years of service (active and reserve), aviation and intelligence communities.
 Dillon is a combat veteran having served 10 months in Kabul, Afghanistan in support of Operation Enduring Freedom.
 Dillon earned a MBA and BS in Business Administration from Winona State University, Winona, MN.

 Minnesota High Tech Association

 Minneapolis, MN 55415